uidaholib/collectionbuilder-cdm-template/pages/about.md

 The Coeur d’Alene Mining District, located in the Silver Valley of Idaho, began as the George R. Marks & Company in the small “gold rush” town of Murray, Idaho.
 It was the first company in what would become the famous Coeur d’Alene Mining District.[^5]

-By 1884, the company was a large operation that spanned Murray, Burke, Mullan, Wardner, and Wallace.By 1914, the George Marks Company was renamed as the Coeur d’Alene Hardware Company and merged with Coeur d’Alene Iron Works, ultimately being named the Coeur d’Alene Hardware and Foundry Company.[^5]
+By 1884, the company was a large operation that spanned Murray, Burke, Mullan, Wardner, and Wallace.
+By 1914, the George Marks Company was renamed as the Coeur d’Alene Hardware Company and merged with Coeur d’Alene Iron Works, ultimately being named the Coeur d’Alene Hardware and Foundry Company.[^5]

 The company gained an international reputation for producing high-quality manufactured mining products that were distributed across the globe.
 By 1960, a final name change turned the company into the Coeur d’Alenes Company.
 The company continued to build strong relationships with various steel companies, particularly in Spokane, Washington and Boise, Idaho.[^6]